All Features

 Click on the “Quantity Change Events” tab for the Item.

-From the table, select the line of the Quantity Change Event you’d like to Delete or Edit.
+Within the table, select the Quantity Change Event you’d like to Delete or Edit.

 3. Sale Orders